COMP2150-24s1/level-design-assessment-DollarStoreObelisk/README.md

 ## 1. Player Experience (~700 words)

 ### 1.1.
 Discovery
-What does the player learn?
-How does your encounter and broader level design facilitate learning in a way that follows good design practice?

-The player learns more of how to play the game, encouraging experimentation with various dynamics emerging from within the game's systems, such as gauging plausible distances from the jump height, and length, through various "subscenes" that make up each level.
+The player learns how to better play the game, through the progression encouraging experimentation with various dynamics emerging from within the game's systems.
+Examples include the earlier sections’ obstacles teaching effective gauging of distances, and possibility of reaching the desired place.
 I encouraged this through the morphology of familiar scenes, first introducing the concepts in a safe and isolated manner, before widening its scope into alternate and combined uses.

-An example of this is in the first section of the game, where players are introduced to the rules of damage and switches, and the verb of melee attacks.
+The first section demonstrates this, where players are introduced to the rules of damage and switches, and the verb of melee attacks.

 ![A box-shaped room with a spitter, switch, and health pickup pressed to the right of it.
 Above those is a door, and a checkpoint.](DocImages/FirstSectionDiscoveryExample.png)

 The player is expected to take damage while attempting this section, with the staff pickup right before it prompting the player to see how they can reach down and deal with the spitter.
 I isolated the idea of players being able to drop through platforms, and being able to deal damage, in order to familiarise them with the mechanic.

-I reinforced this through the introduction of the chompers and aerial attacks in the section right above it, teaching the player alternate uses of the verb given, as well as approximate distance parameters of the jump verb, and how the players can modulate their appraoch to jumping, through the spikes leading to the second part of the section.
+The introduction of the chompers and aerial attacks in the section right above it reinforces this in a stressed scenario, teaching the player alternate uses of the verb, and encouraging it’s combination with the jump verb.
+Additionally, players learn the approximate parameters of the jump verb, and how to modulate such, through the spike section just after it.

 ![A chamber comprised of 2 sections, upper and lower.
 The lower section has a sheer cliff leading up to the upper, with a segment on the right and a singular floating block leading to it, occupied by a chomper.
 The floor is occupied by a chomper, and a chomper spawner.
 The upper section is a flat area with a block on it, and a pressure plate on the right.
 Connecting those two is another cliff that has spikes set in indents on its side.
 Health pickups are just below these spikes, which the knockback from those spikes seem to push the player into.](DocImages/FirstSectionParamsExample.png)

 I designed the geometry of the room to make the spikes' knockback push the player into one of the health pickups, helping to maintain a flow state as they attempt to discover ways to get through the spikes.

 ### 1.2.
 Drama